highchair/artinruins-com/_property/farnum-hall.md

 ### Reason for Demolition

 Somewhat sadly, the one-time east side residence hall for the Rhode Island School of Design outlived its usefulness as a dormitory.
 It was erected in the mid 20s and was constructed quickly and cheaply.
-Extensive damage to the foundation from years of being built atop the [East Side Railroad Tunnel]({% link _property/east-side-railroad-tunnel.md %}) took its toll.
+Extensive damage to the foundation from years of being built atop the [East Side Train Tunnel]({% link _property/east-side-train-tunnel.md %}) took its toll.
 Fancier accommodations at 15 West (the former [Hospital Trust building]({% link _property/hospital-trust.md %})) could house 500 more students, so Farnum Hall was no longer needed and not viable for repair and rehabilitation.

 It seems as though RISD put in a good effort to study the feasibility of saving the building.
 Eventually the Providence Historic District Commission granted the request for demolition.
 To RISD’s credit, a lovely bit of green space has been created in its place in a dense College Hill residential neighborhood.